 Computer Hardware Maintenance

 Computer hardware needs to be in working order to keep running smoothly.
-Maintenance of the computer hardware includes the computer, keyboard, monitor, and mouse.
+Routine maintenance of the computer hardware includes the computer, keyboard, monitor, and mouse.

 Computer – Dust and debris may accumulate in the computer hardware and may cause a short circuit or overheating.
-Open the case of the desktop and make sure the fan is working properly.
+Routinely open the case of the desktop and make sure the fan is working properly.

 Keyboard – Do you eat at your desk?
 Get crumbs and food in the cracks between the keys on the keyboard?
 To remove the crumbs and dust use pressurized air.
 Use a computer cleaner that is safe on plastic to clean off the keys of the keyboard.
 To sanitize the keyboard, use disinfectant.